Nebur242/nebur-regex/README.md

 ## Support

 [nebur-regex](https://github.com/Nebur242/nebur-regex) is an MIT-licensed open source project.
+Anyone can contribute.
+Don't hesitate to fork, make PRs or proposals to improve and make it better.

 ## Stay in touch